 Crunch Tower Desserts & Drinks

 We all remember the days when our Instagram feeds were clogged up with photos of crazy freakshakes.
-The jars of milkshakes with copious amounts of ice-cream and toppings put Crunch Tower Dessert and Drink on the map but their dessert menu offers more than just epic drinks.
+The jars of milkshakes with copious amounts of ice-cream and toppings put Crunch Tower Desserts and Drinks on the map but their dessert menu offers more than just epic drinks.
 The Hong Kong-style egg waffles are the underdog at this dessert café.
 The waffles have a crispy exterior and the insides are airy and fluffy.
 The waffles are topped with scoops of ice-cream and toppings of your choice and a heavenly drizzle of melted chocolate.

 House Of Chocolate Dessert Cafe